Inverse scaling can become U-shaped: Introduction

-In this paper we take a closer look at the scaling behaviors for these four tasks.
-First, we evaluate PaLM models of up to 540B parameters \citep{chowdhery2022palm}, trained on about 5 times more compute than the models evaluated in the Inverse Scaling Prize submissions.
-With this additional scale, we find that two out of the four tasks exhibit what we call \textit{U-shaped scaling}, which means that performance first decreases up to a certain model scale, and then increases again for even larger models.
-We hypothesize that U-shaped scaling occurs when a task comprises both the true task and a ``distractor task''.
-Medium-size models can perform the distractor task, which hurts performance, whereas large models can ignore the distractor task and perform the true task, which can be seen as an emergent ability of scaling \citep{ganguli2022predictability,wei2022emergent}.
-Our finding of U-shaped scaling is consistent with prior results on BIG-Bench tasks such as TruthfulQA, Persian Idioms, and Identify Math Theorems \citep[][see Appendix \cref{fig:prior-bigbench}]{bigbench}.
-The implication of U-shaped scaling is that inverse scaling curves may not hold for larger scales, since performance could either keep decreasing (true inverse scaling), or it could start increasing (U-shaped scaling).
+In this paper, we take a closer look at the scaling behaviors for these eleven tasks.
+First, we evaluate PaLM models of up to 540B parameters \citep{chowdhery2022palm}, trained on about five times more compute than the models evaluated in the Inverse Scaling Prize submissions (see \cref{tab:palm-bigger}).
+Under this setup, we find that six out of the eleven tasks exhibit what we call \textit{U-shaped scaling}: performance first decreases up to a certain model scale, and then increases again for larger models.
+With one task demonstrating positive scaling (monotonically increasing performance) with PaLM, this brings the number of inverse scaling tasks down to four in the context of the additional scale provided in our experiments.
+This finding of U-shaped scaling is consistent with prior observations of U-shaped scaling on BIG-Bench tasks such as TruthfulQA \citep{lin2022truthfulqa}, \href{https://github.com/google/BIG-bench/tree/main/bigbench/benchmark_tasks/persian_idioms}{Persian Idioms}, and \href{https://github.com/google/BIG-bench/tree/main/bigbench/benchmark_tasks/identify_math_theorems}{Identify Math Theorems} \citep[][see Appendix~\ref{app:prior-examples-ushaped}, \cref{fig:prior-bigbench}]{bigbench}.
+The implication of U-shaped scaling is that inverse scaling curves may not extrapolate to larger scales, since performance could either keep decreasing (true inverse scaling), or start increasing (U-shaped scaling).

-We then explore whether chain-of-thought (CoT) prompting \citep{wei2022chain} changes the scaling behaviors on these tasks.
-Compared with basic prompting without CoT, prompting with CoT can be seen as a form of prompt engineering that encourages the model to decompose the task into intermediate steps.
-Our experiments show that with CoT prompting, none of the four tasks are inverse scaling.
-With CoT prompting, the large models even achieve 100\% accuracy on two tasks and seven out of eight sub-tasks in Redefine Math.
-This result suggests that the term ``inverse scaling task'' is under-specified, since a given task could be inverse scaling for one prompt but positive or U-shaped scaling for a different prompt.
-Overall, the inverse scaling benchmark has provided useful evaluation tasks for studying language model behavior with respect to scaling and prompting.
+We do not experimentally investigate how or why U-shaped scaling occurs, but we hypothesize that it can happen when a task contains a ``distractor task''.
+Medium-sized models can perform the distractor task better than smaller models, which hurts performance in comparison to the smaller models.
+As the models scale further, the larger models can ignore the distractor task and perform the true task, which can be seen as an emergent ability that derives from scaling \citep{ganguli2022predictability,wei2022emergent}.